 Basically, any situation from which we would like to improve can benefit from inspection, so we can adapt and improve for the future.

-Basically, any team who are responsible for the smooth running and continual improvement of the process being used to deliver work.
+Any team who are responsible for the smooth running and continual improvement of the process being used to deliver work.

 In the case of the project retrospective, it includes not only the project team but in order to provide perspective on all the parts of the project that HM has touched would include the Sales/Account Manager, and the cloud team (if the project is on our hosting).